nebs/NPCricket/README.md

 ## Overview

 Cricket does not show itself automatically.
 Instead, you must call `[NPCricket show]` yourself.
-One example would be to show it when the user shakes their phone (see the example above).
+The example above uses a shake gesture to trigger Cricket.
+It also sends the feedback via email.
+You can customize and configure both of these things to your liking.

-Cricket is designed to be extensible by relying on "handlers" to process the feedback.
+Cricket uses "handlers" to process feedback.
 Any class can become a handler by conforming to the `NPCricketHandler` protocol.
-This way you could for example send the feedback directly to your server via a custom API.
+An example of a custom handler could be something that sends feedback directly to your server.

 For your convenience I've included a handler for using the built-in email composer (`NPEmailComposerHandler`)